1995 Aigio earthquake: Response

 Shortly after the earthquake struck, the United Nations Department of Humanitarian Affairs sent a team of six rescue dogs along with an advanced rescue team from the Swiss Disaster Relief unit.
 A French team with dogs and medical supplies arrived to the scene to help out with search and rescue (SAR) operations.
 A second Swiss team with a 35-strong SAR team was also deployed to the affected areas.
-Various countries such as Germany and Denmark offered extra assistance, but the Greek authorities decided that the French and Swiss operations were sufficient for the relatively small scale disaster.
-By the following day, UK, German, and Danish-based rescue organizations had offered SAR assistance, while the government of Italy alerted an SAR team, its fire brigade, and health assistance unit.
-SAR operations in Aigio ceased a week after the earthquake, with 68 people having been rescued.
-Italy also offered to deploy 20 houses for 100 people, power generators, potable water treatment equipment, and the rescue ship San Marco to sustain the living needs of 400 people.
+Other countries such as Germany and Denmark offered extra assistance, but the Greek authorities decided that the French and Swiss operations were sufficient for the relatively small scale disaster.
+By the next day, UK, German, and Danish-based rescue organizations had offered SAR assistance, and the government of Italy alerted an SAR team, its fire brigade, and health assistance unit.
+SAR operations in Aigio ceased a week after the earthquake, which rescued 68 people.
+Italy also offered 20 houses for 100 people, power generators, potable water treatment equipment, and the rescue ship San Marco to sustain the living needs of 400 people, which Greece accepted.
 Japan's government released 50 large tents and 1,000 blankets to help the affected people.
 To aid in reconstruction in the aftermath of the event, the government created a financing program to ease monetary losses.
 The program allowed people to take out 'seismic loans', of which 30% was free, and the remaining 70% was interest-free.
 These loans actually encouraged building bigger and taller buildings, which may have made the area more vulnerable to future earthquakes.
 Some buildings damaged by the earthquake were reinforced with concrete to make them more stable.